Kuadrant/kuadrant-operator/doc/rate-limiting.md

 `when` conditions can be used to scope a limit (i.e. to filter the traffic to which a limit definition applies) without any coupling to the underlying network topology, i.e. without making direct references to HTTPRouteRules via [`routeSelectors`](reference/route-selectors.md#the-routeselectors-field).

-Use `when` conditions to conditionally activate limits based on attributes that cannot be expressed in the HTTPRoutes' `spec.hostnames` and `spec.rules.matches` fields, or in general in RLPs that target a Gateway.
+Use `when` conditions to conditionally activate limits based on attributes that cannot be expressed in the HTTPRoutes' `spec.hostnames` and `spec.rules.matches` fields, or in general in RateLimitPolicies that target a Gateway.

 The selectors within the `when` conditions of a RateLimitPolicy are a subset of Kuadrant's Well-known Attributes ([RFC 0002](https://github.com/Kuadrant/architecture/blob/main/rfcs/0002-well-known-attributes.md)).
 Check out the reference for the full list of supported selectors.